• Skip to primary navigation

 How many dry ounces in a teaspoon

-That means that a teaspoon value varies depending on the kind and size of powder or granule.
+To convert teaspoons to dry ounces, you need to know the ingredient's density.
+That means a teaspoon value varies depending on the type and size of the powder or granule.

 This conversion is more complicated than converting between volume measurements, so here is a table that will help.